ASEBL Journal [pronounced, az-a-bell] issues

 1. How moral (social) behavior is depicted in “texts,” whether literary or not, how “readers” might respond to such depictions, and whether or not there is an evolutionary or adaptive function to the production of such moral representations.

 Nevertheless, ASEBL can include:

-Regarding ASEBL, think of ethics/arts/evolution.
+Thus, regarding ASEBL, think of converging lines across disciplines like ethics/arts/evolution.

 Cite as: ASEBL Journal

 Although this is an open-access journal and site where papers and articles are freely disseminated across the internet for personal or academic use, the rights of individual authors as well as those of the journal and its editor are nonetheless asserted: no part of the journal/site can be used for commercial purposes whatsoever without the express written consent of the editor.

 [January 2021 update]